-This one existing area of support might in fact provide a quick route to increased liquidity.
+This one existing (pre-covid) area of support has in fact provided a quick route to increased liquidity.
 R&D tax credits can be claimed much more widely than the name suggest, so many potentially eligible companies are not aware they can claim.